masoudrostami/Azure-Machine-Learning-Project-Capstone-Udacity/README.md

 ---

 ### Future improvements:
-1. I think by selecting the important variables that mostly effect the output variable and removing other variables we can defintly improve the accuracy of our model.
+I think by selecting the important variables that mostly effect the output variable and removing other variables we can defintly improve the accuracy of our model.
-Also, using deep learning approach such as ANN and KNN can possible improve our model.
-Also we can choose the higher cross validation and increase time of iteration to improve our model to get better accuracy.
+Also, using deep learning approach such as ANN and KNN can possibly improve our model.
+Also we can choose the higher cross validation numbers and increase the time of iteration to improve our model accuracy.